Polo Grounds: Dimensions

 Compiled from various photos, baseball annuals, The Official Encyclopedia of Baseball (Turkin & Thompson, 1951) and Green Cathedrals by Phil Lowry.

 The disparities in some of the posted distances, notably straightaway center, have not been fully reconciled by researchers.
 The closest object in straight center field was the Grant Memorial, followed by the post supporting the overhang of the clubhouse (above which the 483 or 475 signs were posted), and a roll-up door several feet behind the overhang at ground level.
 The roof of the protruding part of the clubhouse sloped back and met the vertical wall of the larger part of the clubhouse.
 The exact objects referred to by the numbers 475, 483, and 505 can be speculated but remain unconfirmed.
+In 1931, additional box seats were built and the infield was moved 8 feet toward center field, while the 483 sign remained as-is.
+That at least accounts for the 483/475 (and also 433/425) discrepancies, though not identifying precisely what object the 483/475 signs referred to.